Azure/bicep-registry-modules/modules/deployment-scripts/aks-config-ip/README.md

-# AKS Run Helm Script
+# AKS Confiugre Public IP

-An Azure CLI Deployment Script that allows you to run a Helm command at a Kubernetes cluster.
+An Azure CLI Deployment Script that allows you to configure a Public IP address with AKS.

 ## Description